litiecheng/Diablo-II--Vanilla-Frosting/README.txt

 - [Pre 1.10] Maps have the same size on all difficulties.
 - [Pre 1.10] You are no longer taxed gold when you die on Nightmare and Hell difficulties.
 - [Pre 1.10] Blocking quests are removed.
 A party member can go through another party member's town portal.
+    > You should be able to use this to rush a Level 1 Character to Hell and Power Level them in the Cow Level via a LAN game.
 - [Pre 1.10] Ancients quest reward experience rolls over (Gives you as many levels as it can).
 - [Pre 1.10] Cows have zero resistances on all difficulties.
 - [Pre 1.10] Item Ratios are the same as 1.09b.